Pancit: Non-noodle pancit

+Pancit Puti with Toasted Garlic is known for its simplicity and wholesome ingredients.
+Its specialty is that it is made of toasted garlic and savory flavors.
+Pancit Puti is a mainstay of festive festivals because it can be enjoyed with family get-togethers.

 Instant pancit

-Commercial instant noodle versions of pancit are also available.
-They are popular due to their affordability.
+Commercial instant noodle versions of pancit are also available, and are popular due to their affordability.
 The most common flavors are mami and pancit canton, but other Filipino-style noodles are also being adapted for the Philippine market.